 Your domicile is the country where you live with the intention of remaining there permanently.
 It may be different to your residence or nationality.

 When you are born, you have a domicile of origin.
 This domicile can be changed to a domicile of choice, if you move to a different country with the intention of living there permanently.

 Irish domicile levy

-- Whose worldwide income in the year exceeds €1m
+- Your worldwide income in the year exceeds €1m

-- Whose Irish-located property in the year is greater than €5m, and
+- You have Irish property with a value greater than €5m, and

 Telephone numbers and contact details for Revenue tax sections are available on the revenue.ie website contact page.